i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 The request exipration is for future variable tunnel duration.
 For now, the only supported value is 600 (10 minutes).

+The creator ephemeral public key is an ECIES key, big-endian.
+It is used for the KDF for the IBGW layer and reply keys and IVs.
+This is only included in the plaintext record in an Inbound Tunnel Build message.
+It is required because there is no DH at this layer for the build record.

 The tunnel build options is a Mapping structure as defined in [Common]_.
 This is for future use.
 No options are currently defined.